SteveRosam/new-site/README.md

-# SimuFlow Documentation
+# SiMuFlow Documentation

-This repository contains the source code for the SimuFlow documentation website, built with MkDocs and the Material for MkDocs theme.
+This repository contains the source code for the SiMuFlow documentation website, built with MkDocs and the Material for MkDocs theme.

 ## Getting Started